-What is the Stocks and Shares ISA allowance?
+What is the 2023 Stocks and Shares ISA allowance?

-The allowance can be split between different accounts, including a Cash ISA, Stocks and Shares ISA, Lifetime ISA (up to £4,000) and Innovative Finance ISA.
-You can contribute to more than one type of ISA but not to more than one of the same type in the same tax year.
+The allowance can be split between different ISA accounts, including a Cash ISA, Stocks and Shares ISA, Lifetime ISA (up to £4,000 per year) and Innovative Finance ISA.
+You can contribute to more than one type of ISA in a tax year, but not to more than one of the same type.

-There is a separate allowance for Junior ISAs for under 18s, which is £4,368 for this tax year.
+There is a separate allowance for Junior ISAs for under 18s, which is £9,000 for this tax year.

 What happens if I do not use my ISA allowance?